Shia Islam in South Asia: Mughal Empire Phase-II (1707–1857 AD)

-Imambargah Shah-e Mardan in Delhi, built around 1726 AD.
+Imambada Shah-e Mardan in Delhi, built around 1726 AD.

 Aurangzeb's successor Bahadur Shah was a tafzili Sunni.
 He had made peace with Rajputs and invited Sikh guru Gobind Singh to his court.
 The Maratha leader Shahu was busy with crushing rebels at home.
 Sikhs resumed their revolt under Banda, and Bahadur Shah had to move to Lahore to contain it.
 He is also said to have visited the famous Shia saint, Barri Shah Latif, then living in a village at the feet of Margala Hills (present day Islamabad) and paid tributes.

 Aurangzeb's bigotry had fueled a cold war between Shia and Sunni elite in North India.
 Bahadur Shah tried to sort out the Shia-Sunni problem but his death in 1712 AD left the question undecided.
 From there on to Nadir Shah's invasion of 1739 AD, the business of Empire was taken over by conspiracies of king-makers.
 Religious and racial sensitivities were manipulated to meet selfish ends.
 This state of affairs was perfect for sectarian conflicts to grow.
-It seems like the Kharji's of the pre-Akbar era had re-surfaced.
+It seemed that the kharjis of the pre-Akbar era had re-surfaced.
 During Farukhsiyar's reign (1713–1719 AD), the most prominent Sufi saint was Khawaja Muhammad Jafar.
 A cleric from Multan by the name of Shaykh Abdullah visited Delhi and could not stand the reverence of the twelve Imams on his dargah.
 He went to Delhi's Friday mosque and started to campaign against the Khawaja, which resulted in violence.
 When he went back to Multan, he continued the hate speech.
 He was arrested and sent back to Delhi to be put behind the bars.
 On his way, his followers attacked the police to free him, but the attempt failed to leave many dead.
 The Shaykh was put in prison.